 How to go to Jogja (Yogyakarta) :

-To reach Yogya, Jogja (Yogyakarta), many ways to get there.
-With a direct flight from your country and from Bali or other island in Indonesia, with inter-city bus transportation between the provinces in Indonesia, with Train passing around Java.
+To reach Yogya, Jogja (Yogyakarta), there are many ways to get there.
+With a direct flight from your country and from Bali or another island in Indonesia, with inter-city bus transportation between the provinces in Indonesia, and with a train passing around Java.